Tuesday, January 28, 2025

 -Because of the resurrection of Jesus, we will have resurrected relationships.
 “Since we believe that Jesus died and was raised to life again, we also believe that when Jesus returns, God will bring back with him the believers who have died.”
 (1 Thessalonians 4:14).

-Relevant Reminders
+Review: Relevant Reminders

 -It was a revolutionary thought to say to a first-century Jew that God was their Father.
-But that’s how Jesus taught us to think of Him.

 -All humans will be resurected, get new bodies and continue to exist for eternity (in heaven or hell).
 But because Jesus died and rose, there are so many blessings available to us believers: We are made acceptable and righteous before God the Father.
 God gives us the power to live the Christian life by His Spirit.
-We enjoy an assurance inside--we know we will go to Heaven.
+We enjoy an assurance inside--we know in our knower that we will go to Heaven.
 After our own death or the Rapture, we know will be reunited with believers that we care about.
-We know we will have new bodies given to us too.
+We know we will have new bodies freely given to us too.

--Between earth and heaven Enoch and Elijah both recieved their new glorified bodies because this flesh and blood can exist in God's heaven (a type of the Rapture to come).
+-Between earth and heaven Enoch and Elijah both recieved their new glorified bodies because human flesh and blood can not exist in God's holy heaven (they were each a type of the Rapture to come).
 They were the only two people God took up to heaven without their physically dying.
 Genesis 5:24 says, “Enoch walked faithfully with God; then he was no more, because God took him away.”
 Second Kings 2:11 tells of the earth-to-heaven translation of Elijah: “As they [Elijah and Elisha] were walking along and talking together, suddenly a chariot of fire and horses of fire appeared and separated the two of them, and Elijah went up to heaven in a whirlwind.”
 Who even was Enoch?
 He was an OT believer, a good example.
 Let's all do like he did.
 Let's all seek the Lord being men and women who walk close and faithfully with God and seek to please Him with our lives.

 No comments: